Australia's economy to shrink 10% in first half of 2020 - RBA Governor

+Australia will suffer its biggest economic contraction since the 1930s in the first half of 2020 due to coronavirus-driven mobility restrictions, the central banker governor said on Tuesday.

-Australia's economic output is likely to fall by around 10% in the first half of 2020, with most of this decline taking place in the June quarter due to the hit from the COVID-19 pandemic, the central banker governor said on Tuesday.
-The unemployment rate is likely to be around 10% by June, Reserve Bank of Australia (RBA) Governor Philip Lowe said.
-It was 5.2% in March.
+Reserve Bank of Australia (RBA) Governor Philip Lowe said in a speech in Sydney the country's national output would fall by around 10% in the first half of 2020, with most of this decline taking place in the June quarter.
+Unemployment is likely to be around 10% by June as total hours worked are likely to decline by around 20%, he added.
+The jobless rate was at 5.2% in March.

+"These are all very large numbers and ones that were inconceivable just a few months ago," Lowe said in a speech in Sydney.
+"They speak to the immense challenge faced by our society to contain the virus."
+Earlier, figures from the Australian Bureau of Statistics showed jobs recorded by the tax office payrolls system fell 6% between March 14 and April 4, suggesting about 780,000 job losses.

+The number of coronavirus infections in Australia is relatively small with the rate of growth slowing significantly in recent days.
+However, the outbreak has spread rapidly from less than 100 cases in March to more than 6,600 now, prompting the government to shut non-essential businesses, ban overseas travel and large gatherings while enforcing social distancing rules.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)